mrcgrtz/styleguide/README.md

 ### Indenting and line length

 [Tabs are superior](http://lea.verou.me/2012/01/why-tabs-are-clearly-superior/),
 so use hard tabs to indent, not spaces.
-Proper nesting shall be denoted by no more than a single tab for each level of depth.
+Proper nesting SHALL be denoted by no more than a single tab for each level of depth.

-Tabs in your text editor shall be visually equivalent to four spaces.
+Tabs in your text editor SHOULD be visually equivalent to four spaces.

 Never mix tabs and spaces.
-Code indented with a mixture of tabs and spaces should be converted to using tabs exclusively.
+Code indented with a mixture of tabs and spaces SHOULD be converted to using tabs exclusively.

 Limit all lines to a maximum of 79 characters.
 There are still many devices around that are limited to 80 character lines; plus, limiting